cloudstack-llc/msty-studio-docs/content/0.getting-started/managing-models.md

 Then, the real fun!
 Testing the models in Msty to see which one best encapsulates your needs.

 BTW - a big part of the charm of Msty is the ability to use multiple models.
-So, if one model doesn't quite cut it, then consider leverage two (or more models) where the models provide complimentary skills.
+So, if one model doesn't quite cut it, then consider leveraging two (or more models) where each model provides complimentary skills.
 Check out [Model Squad](#model-squad) and [Turnstiles](/features/toolsets/turnstiles) for more insights.

-### Model Providers
+## Model Providers

 You can edit and remove existing Cloud Providers from the **Model Providers** tab.